Herbertkartel/alx-low_level_programming/0x08-recursion/README.md

-checks for the square root of c
+checks if a number is prime